 I recommend reading more on how to improve your money mindset.

 The typical advice given to people seeking to improve their financial health is “have a budget.”
 It’s good advice but budgets don’t work when they are created without financial awareness of your current situation.
 I’ve seen enough “experts” give people cookie-cutter budget plans that are devoid of personal choices.

 After getting a better understanding of your mindset, you want to complete a financial analysis.
-This is a crucial step that helps you uncover your financial wins and areas of improvement.
-You need to to become completely aware of every aspect of your financial life down to the penny.
+This is a crucial step that helps you uncover your financial strengths and areas of improvement.
+You need to to become completely aware of every aspect of your financial life.

 The goal of the analysis is to fully grasp where you are today before creating a plan or budget.
-It’s important to know how your money is used currently before creating a budget that allocates money to goals.
+It’s important to know how your money is used currently before creating a budget that reallocates money towards goals.

 Consider things like: